candrasc/BasketBall-WinPrediction/README.md

 I then used the Keras sklearn wrapper in order to create an sklearn estimator from my model.
 This allows me to use sklearn's GridsearchCV to tune my neural net.
 I also made a custom sklearn scorer so that gridsearch would use AUC to evlaluate models, rather than accuracy.

 In the end our best parameters returned an accuracy of 67.8% and AUC of 71.7.
-A fairly significant improvement.
+A fairly significant improvement from our tuned logistic regression model.

-It returned a better Accuracy and AUC than the log reg classifier.

-Accuracy: 0.672, AUC: 0.708